polarr/virtual-olympiad/README.md

 ### Online Multiplayer Mock Competitions for Math

-Virtual Olympiad (VO) is a platform to host multiplayer competition math contests/practice featuring previous questions from the AMC, AIME and more!
+Virtual Olympiad (VO) is a platform for hosting multiplayer practice math contests in a competitive style using questions from past contests!

 [**→ Check out the Virtual Olympiad website**](https://virtual-olympiad.herokuapp.com)